-Trump Administration officials have stated their view that the announced changes in U.S. stabilization funding policy will not diminish the scope of stabilization activities or U.S. leadership of stabilization efforts.
-It remains to be seen whether the changes result in arrangements in which U.S. government personnel are less directly involved in program implementation and management than they would have been if U.S.-funded programs were maintained.
-The Administration has reiterated its intent to prioritize the direction of stabilization assistance to areas liberated from the Islamic State over other areas where non-IS extremist groups are active or where the Syrian government and its allies have reasserted control.
+Trump Administration officials had stated their view that the announced changes in U.S. stabilization funding policy would not diminish the scope of stabilization activities or U.S. leadership of stabilization efforts.178 It was unclear whether the changes would have resulted in arrangements in which U.S. government personnel were less directly involved in program implementation and management than they would have been if U.S.-funded programs had been maintained.
+The Administration reiterated its intent to prioritize the direction of stabilization assistance to areas liberated from the Islamic State over other areas where non-IS extremist groups are active or where the Syrian government and its allies have reasserted control.
+Nevertheless, the reported withdrawal of U.S. civilian personnel from eastern Syria in anticipation of the withdrawal of U.S. forces raises questions about the future of U.S.-administered, foreign funded stabilization efforts.